Hilton Beach

 Hilton Beach is a village located in Algoma District, Ontario, Canada.
 It is located on the northeastern shore of St. Joseph Island in the North Channel of Lake Huron, approximately 60 kilometres from Sault Ste.
 Marie.
-The village had a population of 198 (up from 171 in 2016) and a land area of 2.52 km² per the Canada 2021 Census.
+The village had a population of 198 (up from 171 in 2016) and a land area of 2.52 km² per the 2021 Canadian census.